-Delivery and set-up of sheds and gazebos is free for the first 30 miles.
+Delivery and set-up of sheds and gazebos is free for the first 30 miles when purchased from one of our sales locations.
 There is a nominal fee of $3.00 per mile thereafter for buildings 12 feet wide or smaller and $5.00 per mile for buildings 14 feet wide.

 Our storage buildings are delivered to your location fully assembled and put into place with a truck and dump trailer, similar to what is shown in the picture.